 In multiple regression analysis, including a variable in the model holds it constant while you vary the variable/treatment of interest.
 For information about this property, read my post When Should I Use Regression Analysis?

-Assessing a Vitamin Supplement Observational Study
+Vitamin Supplement Observational Study Example

 Murso et al. (2011)* use a longitudinal observational study that ran 22 years to assess differences in death rates for subjects who used vitamin supplements regularly compared to those who did not use them.
 This study used surveys to record the characteristics of approximately 40,000 participants.
 The surveys asked questions about potential confounding variables such as demographic information, food intake, health details, physical activity, and, of course, supplement intake.